Energy Stability of Explicit Runge-Kutta Methods for Non-autonomous or Nonlinear Problems: Non-autonomous Linear Operators

-Using an additional technical assumption, the construction used to prove Theorem~\ref{thm:Lipschitz-impossible} can be used to show that the growth of the norm is unbounded. \begin{theorem} Let an explicit Runge--Kutta method be given.
-Suppose there exists a quadrature node $c_k$ such that for all $j\ne k$ the difference $c_j-c_k$ is not an integer.
-Then there exists a semibounded problem \eqref{eq:ode-linear} such that the numerical solution given by the method grows monotonically without bound. \end{theorem} \begin{proof} The construction used in the proof of Theorem~\ref{thm:Lipschitz-impossible} can be applied to all steps of the given Runge--Kutta method simultaneously, since $\forall l \in \Z, j \neq k\colon c_k \neq c_j + l$.
+Using an additional technical assumption, the construction used to prove Theorem~\ref{thm:Lipschitz-impossible} can be used to show that the growth of the norm is unbounded. \begin{theorem} Let an explicit Runge-Kutta method be given.
+Suppose there exists a distinct quadrature node $c_k$ such that for all $j \ne k$ the difference $c_j - c_k$ is not an integer.
+Then there exists a semibounded problem \eqref{eq:ode-linear} such that the numerical solution given by the method grows monotonically without bound. \end{theorem} \begin{proof} The construction used in the proof of Theorem~\ref{thm:Lipschitz-impossible} can be applied to all steps of the given Runge-Kutta method simultaneously, since $\forall l \in \Z, j \neq k\colon c_k \neq c_j + l$.
 Hence, for every step from $u^{(n)}$ to $u^{(n+1)}$,

 Therefore, the norms of the numerical solutions grow monotonically and without bounds. \end{proof}